Seahawks’ new offense under Shane Waldron puts premium on tempo, conditioning

 Waldron was on the other sideline when Seattle’s 2020 season ended, serving as passing game coordinator for the Rams.

-Now he’s running the whole offensive show in Seattle, given the high-pressure task of getting the most out of Russell Wilson in the season in which he turns 33 and helping lift the Seahawks out of a rut of six straight seasons advancing no further than the divisional round of the playoffs.
+Now he’s running the whole offensive show in Seattle, given the high-pressure task of getting the most out of Russell Wilson in the season in which he turns 33 and helping lift the Seahawks out of a rut of six consecutive seasons advancing no further than the divisional round of the playoffs.

-Exactly what Waldron’s offense will look like won’t be fully apparent until the regular season begins on Sept.
+Exactly what Waldron’s offense will look like won’t be fully apparent until the regular season begins Sept.
 12 at Indianapolis, with the Seahawks undoubtedly hoping to keep as much under wraps as possible in three preseason games.

 But through the first five padless days of camp, a few themes have emerged.
 Specifically, players say the offense is emphasizing a quicker pace, both in terms of taking less time between snaps but also in increasing the number and types of plays that get the ball out of Wilson’s hands more quickly.

-And, they say Waldron has brought with him some staples of the Rams offense — notably, running the same play out of multiple formations, and using more presnap motion, each tactics designed to confuse the defense.
+And, they say Waldron has brought with him some staples of the Rams offense — notably, running the same play out of multiple formations, and using more presnap motion, each tactic designed to confuse the defense.

-Tight end Gerald Everett, who spent the last four years with the Rams, said the offense isn’t a complete makeover and that there are still elements of what Seattle ran previously.
+Tight end Gerald Everett, who spent the past four years with the Rams, said the offense isn’t a complete makeover and that there are still elements of what Seattle ran previously.

 “I would have to say 50-50, honestly,’’ Everett said Monday. “… There’s some similarities (to the Rams) but you look around the league, every offense is running something of the same.’’

-One thing that Waldron is undoubtedly keeping in Seattle’s offense is the zone read, something that has been a key part of the attack since Wilson — one of the best running QBs in NFL history — took over in 2012.
+One thing Waldron is undoubtedly keeping in Seattle’s offense is the zone read, something that has been a key part of the attack since Wilson — one of the best running quarterbacks in NFL history — took over in 2012.

-But if many of the plays may be the same, the difference will be more in how they are run and how they look to opponents.
+But if many of the plays might be the same, the difference will be more in how they are executed and how they look to opponents.

 Seattle ranked 19th in the NFL last year in seconds per play at 27.72 according to Football Outsiders.
 The Rams weren’t much faster at 27.62 (16th).